tvogiannou/hephaestus/README.md

 deviceManager.Init(platformWindowInfo, enableValidationLayers);
 ```

-> Working with multiple devices & instances is not currently supported.
+> NOTE: Working with multiple devices & instances is not currently supported.

 ### Renderer
 A renderer is the main point of interaction between client code and the hephaestus library, taking care of most Vulkan setup for rendering a frame.